hayesmaker/phase-2-e/README.md

 #### Drawbacks

-    - Some things this framework cannot test easily.
+Some things this framework cannot test easily.
-    - Eg: Fully testing gameply.
+    - Fully testing gameply.
 Whilst this could be achieved with some well exposed API of your game actors, and some very complicated tests... it's probably too much to expect a e2e framework to test all gameplay in a game.
     - Any part of your game which needs to be used by thests must be avaiable globally.
     - If you're using browserify it will allow you to take advantage of an e2e module, this module will expose to the tests the modules of your game which you need exposed to the website's `window` object for manipulation by the tests.
     - If you're not using browserify, an alternative method of gaining access to your game's modules will need to be found.
 One way could be to append any modules your tests need access to to your Phaser.Game instance:

-        ```
+            `
             game.e2e = {
             player: player
             }
-        ```
+            `

 ### Installation